BabylonJS/OldDocumentationSite/content/How_To/scene/How_to_use_SceneOptimizer.md

 ```

 ## Improvement mode
-When created in improvement mode (4th parameter of the constructor), the ScenOptimizer object will run all optimization while the current FPS is above the target frame rate.
-So for instance if, the target FPS is 60, the optimizer will execute all optimizations in its list while the FPS remains at 60.
+When created in improvement mode (4th parameter of the constructor), the SceneOptimizer object will run all optimization while the current FPS is above the target frame rate.
+So, for instance if, the target FPS is 60, the optimizer will execute all optimizations in its list while the FPS remains at 60.
 It is a good tool to provide rendering improvements to a given scene.
 Please note that when in improvement mode, the optimizations will adapt their behavior automatically (for instance, the ShadowsOptimization will turn shadows on instead of off).

 ## Demo